 In accordance with the Drug-Free Workplace Act of 1988 and the Drug-Free Schools and Communities Act Amendments of 1989, this notification is being sent to each Case Western Reserve University faculty and staff member.
-The University prohibits the unlawful possession, use, or distribution of illicit drugs and alcohol by employees on-campus or within University-sponsored activities occurring off-campus.
-This notice serves as a reminder of the health risks associated with drug and alcohol abuse; of University policies related to the illegal possession, use or distribution of drugs or alcohol; of the availability of treatment for drug or alcohol problems through the Employee Assistance Program; and of the internal sanctions and federal, state and local legal penalties that may result from the illegal sale, possession, consumption, use or distribution of drugs or alcohol.
-Additional information is provided in accord with the Drug-Free Workplace Act.
+The university prohibits the unlawful possession, use, or distribution of controlled substances, including marijuana, and alcohol by employees on-campus or within university-sponsored activities occurring off-campus.
+This notice serves as a reminder of the health risks associated with drug and alcohol abuse; of university policies related to the illegal possession, use or distribution of drugs, including marijuana, or alcohol; of the availability of treatment for drug or alcohol problems through the Employee Assistance Program; and of the internal sanctions and federal, state and local legal penalties that may result from the illegal sale, possession, consumption, use or distribution of drugs or alcohol.
+Additional information is provided in accordance with the Drug-Free Workplace Act.